Are you a native Arabic, from a country where Arabic is the official language?

 - Benchmarking: comparing applied prices, being the homo-economics

-- Indicate target audience: schoolboy, college student, high school student, university student, adult
+- Indicate target audience: primary school student, college student, high school student, university student, etc.

 - Specify the types of courses taught: introductory courses, intensive courses, beginner courses, individual courses, group lessons